Specialist Disability Accommodation (SDA)

 Specialist Disability Accommodation or SDA is the bricks-and-mortar aspect of disability accommodation supports funded by the NDIS.
 It is meant to help people living with disabilities live independent life.
 SDA is the housing option specially created to meet the support requirements of people with extreme functional impairment or very high support needs.

 SDA provides money to cover the cost of the house or structure that a person lives in.
 Services or support the client could get in that home are not covered by SDA.
 The support is covered by the SIL funding.
 Rent or other personal expenses will often still need to be covered for the person to reside in an SDA.

 Not everyone is eligible for SDA as it is a costly program.
 Only a handful of NDIS participants receive the SDA funding.
 The eligibility criteria are robust and you will get the funding only if you satisfy Every eligibility criterion.

 Frequently Asked Questions

-What are the costs of Supported Independent Living?
+What are the benefits of SDA?

 Modern SDA housing helps individuals with disabilities to accomplish daily living duties with more freedom thanks to custom and spacious floor layouts and assistive technology that responds to the particular support requirements of each resident.

 Are only People with Physical Disabilities eligible for SDA?

 Only people with extreme functional impairment or very high support needs are eligible for NDIS.
 However, that doesn’t only include physical impairment, people with high levels of cognitive and intellectual impairments are also eligible.